 52.5mm Insulated Board

-Can I build a log cabin without planning permission?
+Can I build without planning permission for log cabins?

 Lots of our customers have built their log cabins at the back of an existing house, or in a farmyard, without planning permission.
 There are some restrictions in relation to maximum log cabin sizes, which are addressed in the next paragraph.